openai/openai-python/README.md

 1. This is the return response from using the command `python chat.py`
 2. I am using 'p'.
 This is an aliases I created to save time typing python every time, add this to the .bashrc or .zshrc aliases file without the brackets (aliases p="python ")
-3. This code will create the Thread ID, Run ID and Assistant ID.
+3. This code will create the Thread ID, Run ID and Assistant ID to be used in future projects, so you will be able to talk to the same Assistant ID and Thread ID, and it will remember the conversation.

-### Bulk Upload Helpers
+## Bulk Upload Helpers

 You can upload your documents and the script will be able to answer questions on the documents you uploaded.